 We regularly receive applications from players from Europe.
-So far this year, we have taken bookings for players traveling from the following countries:
+So far, we have taken bookings for players traveling from the following countries:

 Where possible, I will arrange to personally collect you from Manchester Airport and drive you to Lilleshall.
 Following the course, I will return you to the airport to catch your flight home.
 NOTE: This is subject to numbers of players and availability and should not be considered a guarantee with a booking.
 We will discuss by phone and if I cannot collect you then I will suggest alternative transport arrangements from Birmingham Airport which of course will be at your cost.
 Booking early for a course will always give you the best chance of securing collection from the airport by me.

 What’s The Application Process?

 Simply click on the ‘contact Paul‘ link in the navigation bar.
 Select Residential Coaching Weekends as the subject and provide me with: